nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 TODO

-According to Barbara Oakley in _A Mind for Numbers_:

-> Half of mastering mathematics is simply recognizing the type of problem-solving pattern that applies to each problem.

-The same can be said of programming.

-Design patterns are an obvious answer.

-And Big O.

-An understanding of time complexity, data structures, and algorithms will help you see through a programming problem and immediately identify the order of any function.

-For example, any time you encounter a nested loop, you know that’s O(n^2) (or worse) and you know there must be a better way!
+### Learn how to recognize patterns through play

-Pattern recognition is a skill you need to develop and maintain.
+Pattern recognition is a skill you need to develop and maintain if you want to stay sharp in your domain.

-Yes, that means learning your data structures, practicing algorithms, and studying Big O.
+Yes, that means study and practice.

 It also means having fun.

-TODO Sparks of Genius:
+The authors of _Sparks of Genius_ counsel us to put the fun in functions:

-“Recognizing patterns sometimes requires a certain amount of tolerance for dawdling and play.”
+> Recognizing patterns sometimes requires a certain amount of tolerance for dawdling and play.

-Make up jokes.
+So make up jokes.

 Pun.